 - Partners can consider the option Slim data flow when they provide full content data.

 - Samsung will notify the result through server interface named Send Card State.
 This works as callback for 'Add to Wallet' process delivering events and country code for the user wallet card.

 - For interactions after storing contents on Samsung Wallet, server interfaces are needed which is defined on the chapter Server interaction.

 - If the wallet card contents should be updated by partners, they must call Samsung server API.

-- Update Notification is for a single content.
+- Update Notification is for single content.

-- Send Card State also can have an event 'DELETED' to notify a wallet card deletion on Samsung Wallet by users.
+- Send Card State can also have an event 'DELETED' to notify a wallet card deletion on Samsung Wallet by users.

 Wallet cards have several states for each contents provider’s notifications and user actions.
 The state diagram below describes Wallet cards’ states from the beginning to the end.